tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 path1: /publishingapis.html
 ---

 In the previous topic, we browsed through a long [survey of API doc sites](pubapis_apilist.html) and looked for similar patterns in their designs.
 "Design patterns" are common approaches or techniques in the way something is designed.
-The following design patterns are common with API doc sites: structure and templates, single seamless website, abundant code examples, lengthy pages, and interactive API explorers.
+Although one could probably identify many more patterns, the following design patterns are common with API doc sites: structure and templates, single seamless website, abundant code examples, lengthy pages, and interactive API explorers.
 I explore each of these elements in the following sections.

 {% if site.format == "web" %}
 * TOC